pdfo/pdfo/doc/source/user/usage.rst

 PDFO provides a Python function `pdfo`, which can solve general constrained or unconstrained optimization problems without using derivatives.

 The `pdfo` function can automatically identify the type of your problem and then call one of Powell's solvers, namely COBYLA, UOBYQA, NEWUOA, BOBYQA, and LINCOA.
-The user can also specify the solver by setting the solver field of the options passed to `pdfo`.
+The user can also specify the solver by setting the ``method`` field of the options passed to `pdfo`.

 The pdfo function is designed to be compatible with the `scipy.optimize.minimize` function of `SciPy <https://scipy.org>`_.
 You can call pdfo in exactly the same way as calling `scipy.optimize.minimize` except that `pdfo` does not accept derivative arguments.